ifnspaml/Perceptual-Weighting-Filter-Loss/README.md

 }
 ```
 ## Acknowledgements
-- The author would like to thank Maximilian Strake for the advice concerning the construction of the project in GitHub.
+- The author would like to thank Maximilian Strake and Samy Elshamy for the advice concerning the construction of the project in GitHub.